Storks Delivers Sweet - if Silly - Comedy

 NOT RECOMMENDED FOR: Singles, young children,corporate leaders, those who suffer from ornithophobia.

-Storks, directed by Nicholas Stoller and Doug Sweetland, opens in theaters September 23, 2016.
+Storks, directed by Nicholas Stoller and Doug Sweetland, opened in theaters September 23, 2016; available for home viewing Decebmer 20, 2016.
 It runs 89 minutes and stars Andy Samberg, Katie Crown, Kelsey Grammer, Jennifer Aniston, Ty Burrell, Keegan-Michael Key and Jordan Peele.
 Watch the trailer for Storks here.

 Ryan Duncan is Entertainment Editor for Crosswalk.com.